Our team

 Dr Musa Usman Matazu played a leading role in the development of the integrated supportive supervision checklist (ISS), supported the establishment of the Eminent Persons Group and multiple training workshops in DHIS software in his capacity as PRRINN-MNCH Senior State Programme Officer.
 He was a Board Member (2004-2006) of the Federal Medical Centre in Katsina and has been involved in advocacy with the State Government.

-Yobe State Team Manager
+Yobe State (Acting) Team Manager

-Zamfara State Team Manager
+Zamfara State (Acting) Team Manager

 Senior Technical Advisers (STAs)